 Marijuana Rehab Programs

 Substance addiction is something that impacts the lives of everyone it touches.
 Whether it's you or someone you care about who is struggling with an addiction to marijuana, the time to seek help is now.
 You can take comfort in knowing that there are different types and styles of marijuana rehabilitation facilities to choose from.
 It's best to explore all options before deciding which specific type of rehab program is best suited to meet your needs.
-The most common types of treatment are inpatient, or residential, programs and outpatient programs.
+The most common types of treatment are inpatient or residential programs, which provide 24-hour treatment and support, and outpatient programs, which provide patients with the flexibility to live at home and tend to responsibilities.
 Within the two big treatment umbrellas, there are a great number of treatment methods, approaches and options to compare and consider.

-What is Marijuana & How is it Used?
+What is Marijuana and How is it Used?

 Marijuana is the name for the dried stems, seeds, flowers, and leaves from the Cannabis indica or Cannabis sativa plant.
-The psychoactive chemical in marijuana is tetrahydrocannabinoil, which is commonly referred to as THC.
+The psychoactive chemical in marijuana is tetrahydrocannabinol, which is commonly referred to as THC.
 Although the drug has been legalized in several states across the country, it is still illegal on the federal level.
 People typically smoke marijuana in joints, blunts, or water pipes.
 In recent years, some people have begun using vaporizers, which use a liquid extract to create vapor.
 It is also common to bake marijuana in brownies or cookies—these are called edibles.
 A new method of administration is known as “dabbing,” which involves smoking THC-rich extractions in the form of hash oil, shatter, or wax.
-These extractions contain much more THC than marijuana leaves, which increases the risk of experiencing dangerous effects.
+On average, these extractions contain much more THC than unprocessed marijuana plant materials, which increases the risk of experiencing dangerous effects.
 There have been reports of people going to the emergency department for detrimental side effects of resin use.1

 Although medical marijuana can provide symptomatic relief for a number of medical and psychiatric conditions, abusing marijuana can still lead to some harmful effects, including:1,2